modernben/forge-docs/1.0/accounts/cli.md

 ### Reviewing Deployment Output / Logs

 When a deployment fails, you may review the output / logs via the Forge UI's deployment history screen.
-Of course, you may also review the output at any time on the command-line using the `deploy:logs` command.
+You may also review the output at any time on the command-line using the `deploy:logs` command.
 If the `deploy:logs` command is called with no additional arguments, the logs for the latest deployment will be displayed.
 Or, you may pass the deployment ID to the `deploy:logs` command to display the logs for a particular deployment:

 ```
 forge deploy:logs